 PALMETTO DENTAL ASSOCIATES BLOG

 Brushing your teeth or even flossing at your desk can seem awkward and can even be embarrassing at times.
 Not everyone is lucky like us!
 We here at Palmetto Dental Associates are surrounded by toothbrushes, toothpaste, floss, mouth wash, or anything we could possibly need oral health-wise.
 I mean, we work in a dental office!
 But, that is not for everyone else.
 So, how can you maintain good oral hygiene while you are at work?
 Now, do you brush your teeth after lunch?
 If you answered no, then chances are that you are one of the millions who don’t have the time, resources, or ability to do that.
-But just because you cannot brush doesn’t mean there aren’t other options.
-If you are someone who
+But just because you cannot brush doesn’t mean there aren’t other oral hygiene options.
+If you are

 At Palmetto Dental Associates, we want you to achieve your best smile!
 To kick start your Oral Health with Dr. Emily Hortman in 2020 we will discuss The Importance of Dental Hygiene Checkups.
 Spotting problems early on is crucial for providing effective oral health treatment.
 That is why it is important to come to get a dental checkup.
 When you come in for dental exams and we will clean your teeth and gum line, remove any hardened plaque, evaluate your bite, look for swelling in the gums or redness and bleeding, and look at them for any signs of trouble, such as cavities, loose or broken teeth, damaged fillings, and evaluate your risk rate of certain diseases.
 We will also examine the soft tissues in